 OSHA estimates that businesses in the U.S. lose nearly $2 billion each year as a result of worker injury and harm to health.
-Shockingly, this number reflects only direct costs such as workers’ compensation, liability and litigation costs, loss of property, and medical expenses.
+Shockingly, this number reflects only direct costs such as workers’ compensation, liability and litigation costs, loss of property, fines, and medical expenses.
 Chances are the indirect costs are much higher.
-Indirect costs include productivity loss, retraining, increased insurance premiums, attorney fees, lost time, worker replacement, and loss in productivity.
+Indirect costs include retraining, increased insurance premiums, attorney fees, lost time, worker replacement, and loss in productivity.
 According to the Center for Disease Control (CDC), indirect costs add up to $2.12 for every dollar lost in direct costs, bringing their estimate for the cost of a fatal workplace injury from $1.4 million to nearly $3 million.

 OSHA provides a formula to estimate indirect costs of an injury based on national averages:

 Direct Cost x Cost Multiplier = Indirect Cost

 This says nothing of the sales required to compensate for the costs over time.
 Look at the following example:

 For a single burn injury, the direct costs average $37,389 and the indirect costs average $41,127 for a total cost of $78,516.
 It will require a company with a 3 percent profit margin $1,370,930 in sales before the indirect costs alone are covered, and $2,617,200 in sales to cover the total costs.